ligato/docs/docs/user-guide/concepts.md

 ## VPP Multi-Version Support

-The vpp-agent is highly dependent on the version of the VPP binary API used to send and receive various configuration message types.
-The VPP API is evolving and changing over time, adding new binary calls or, modifying or removing existing ones.
-The latter is the most crucial from the vpp-agent perspective since it introduces incompatibilities between vpp-agent and VPP.
+The vpp-agent is highly dependent on the version of the VPP binary API used to send and receive configuration message types.
+The VPP API is evolving and changing over time, adding new binary calls, or modifying or removing existing ones.
+The latter is the most crucial from the vpp-agent perspective since it introduces incompatibilities between the vpp-agent and VPP.

 For that reason the vpp-agent performs a compatibility check in the GoVPP multiplex plugin.
 Note that the GoVPP component provides an API for communication with VPP.
 The compatibility check attempts to read the message ID.
 If just one message ID is not found per validation in the cyclic redundancy code, VPP is considered incompatible and the vpp-agent will not connect.
-The message validation is essential for successful connection.
+The message validation is essential for a successful connection.

 The vpp-agent is tightly bound to the version of VPP.
-For that reason, the vpp-agent image is shipped together with a compatible VPP dataplane version to make it easier and safer for users.
+For that reason, the vpp-agent image is shipped together with a compatible VPP data plane version to safeguard against inconsistencies.

-This function may cause some inconveniences during manual setup, and especially in scenarios where the vpp-agent needs to be quickly switched to a different VPP which may not be compatible.
+However, the compatibility check function could cause some inconveniences during manual setup.
+A scenario where the vpp-agent is switched to a different but incompatible version of VPP could induce this situation.

 ### VPP Compatibility

 The vpp-agent bindings are generated from VPP JSON API definitions.
 Those can be found in the path `/usr/share/vpp/api`.
-Full VPP installation is required if definitions need to be generated.
-The JSON API definition is then transformed to the `*.ba.go` file using `binapi-generator` which is a part of the [GoVPP project][govpp-project].
-All generated structures implement the GoVPP `Message` interface proving the message name, CRC or message type which represents the generic type for all messages which can be sent via the VPP channel.
+Full VPP installation is a prerequisite if definitions need to be generated.
+The JSON API definition is then transformed to the `*.ba.go` file using `binapi-generator`, which is a part of the [GoVPP project][govpp-project].
+All generated structures implement the GoVPP `Message` interface providing the message name, CRC or message type.
+This represents the generic type for all messages that can be sent using a VPP channel.

 Example:
 ```go